Biblical Magi: Identities and background

 These names first appear in an eighth-century religious chronicle, Excerpta Latina Barbari, which is a Latin translation of a lost Greek manuscript probably composed in Alexandria roughly two centuries earlier.
 Another eighth century text, Collectanea et Flores, which was likewise a Latin translation from an original Greek account, continues the tradition of three kings and their names and gives additional details.

 One candidate for the origin of the name Caspar appears in the apocryphal Acts of Thomas, which gives the account of Thomas the Apostle's visit to the Indo-Parthian King Gondophares I (AD 21– c.
 47), also known as Gudapharasa, from which "Caspar" might derive as corruption of "Gaspar".
 Gondophares had declared independence from the Arsacids and ruled a kingdom spanning present-day Iran, Afghanistan, and Pakistan.
 According to Ernst Herzfeld, his name is perpetuated in the name of the Afghan city Kandahar, which he is said to have founded under the name Gundopharron.

+The Three Kings (Biblical Magi): Melchior, Balthazar, and Caspar.
+Photo from the "Virtual Vertep Vision" collection.
+Project "BoykoTravel: Vertep PreServes Ukraine".

 Within Eastern Christianity, the Magi have varied names.
 Among Syrian Christians, they are Larvandad, Gushnasaph, and Hormisdas, which are approximations of typical Zoroastrian names, in the Ethiopian Orthodox Church, they are Hor, Karsudan, and Basanater, while Armenian Catholics have Kagpha, Badadakharida and Badadilma.

 The list given by Michael the Syrian in his chronicle has these eleven names: